ProjectNeura/leads-docs/docs/comm.md

-[`ConnectionBase`](#leads.comm.prototype.ConnectionBase) is the abstract base class of [`Connection`](#leads.comm.prototype.Connection). [`ConnectionBase`](#leads.comm.prototype.ConnectionBase) provides a set of tools to parse the stream into sentences and deal with the remainder with ease, whereas [`Connection`](#leads.comm.prototype.Connection) implements the abstract methods and differentiates in TCP/IP as the underlying protocol.
+[`ConnectionBase`](#leads.comm.prototype.ConnectionBase) is the abstract base class of [`Connection`](#leads.comm.prototype.Connection). [`ConnectionBase`](#leads.comm.prototype.ConnectionBase) provides a set of tools to parse the stream into sentences and deal with the remainder with ease, whereas [`Connection`](#leads.comm.prototype.Connection) implements the abstract methods and specifies TCP/IP as the underlying protocol.

 The fundamental of the system is built on [`ConnectionBase`](#leads.comm.prototype.ConnectionBase), not [`Connection`](#leads.comm.prototype.Connection).
 Therefore, you can use any implementation of